alexandre-labs/cashflow/README.md

 [ ![Codeship Status for alexandre/cashflow](https://codeship.com/projects/403e0be0-587a-0134-2b2b-7e9c42a73e5a/status?branch=master)](https://codeship.com/projects/172885)

 This is a tiny and simple library to work with cash flows.
-I'm actually learning about cash flows, so the whole repository is just an experiment. (no news here :])
+I'm actually learning about cash flows, what means the whole repository is just an experiment. =]

 ## What is a cash flow: